 - Handling market access and trade remedy disputes in China for U.S. and EU exporters.

-- Representing producers of solar products and their importers and users in the largest trade remedy proceedings ever mounted in the U.S. and the EU.
+- Representing producers, importers, and users of solar products in the largest trade remedy proceedings ever mounted in the U.S. and the EU.

 - Representing the victorious party in the first WTO challenge on renewable energy products.